 You can customize these profiles as much as you want.
 If you do nothing, your “People” will be named “Person 1,” “Person 2,” etc.

 But you can also make them exciting by adding a picture and customized name.
-Just click the upper right-hand corner.
+Just click the upper right-hand corner circle.
 Customizing the profiles will actually make them easier to switch among because they’ll be more recognizable.